Kade710/Linux-Learning-Lab/01-linux-basics/Linux-fundaments-notes.md

 can be edited to make changes

 # A Linux System
-requires a linux kernel
+Requires a linux kernel
-uses other software to control the boot process and manage running systems offers a large amount of customization for those who are interested in exploring it
+Uses other software to control the boot process and manage running systems Offers a large amount of customization for those who are interested in exploring it

 # Interacting with a Linux System
 1) graphical or desktop Env
 2) shell or CMD-line Env

-* windows and mac us gaphical Env
+* Windows and mac us gaphical Env
-* linux use multiple Envs
+* Linux use multiple Envs

 # Linux Desktop Env
-We can install and switch between various desktop env many distros make a choice about which desktop they use popular desktop envs include GNOME shell, KDE Plasma Desktop, LXQt, Cinnamon, MATE, and Xfce (most commonly used) some taks require a desktop env, but others require a text-based shell
+We can install and switch between various desktop env Many distros make a choice about which desktop they use Popular desktop envs include GNOME shell, KDE Plasma Desktop, LXQt, Cinnamon, MATE, and Xfce (most commonly used) Some taks require a desktop env, but others require a text-based shell

 # Linux shell
-The software we interact with when typing commands and veiw returned text popular shells include Bash, Zsh, csh, fish, ksh bash is a good start
+The software we interact with when typing commands and veiw returned text Popular shells include Bash, Zsh, csh, fish, ksh
+Bash is a good start

 # Terminal Emulators
 A shell can run inside of a terminal emulator in a GUI evn, or i text mode